 6. Understand that some degree of conflict is inevitable – and have defusing tactics at the ready

 You and your partner can be each other's biggest cheerleader, but at the end of the day, you’re still two unique individuals with varied histories and experiences.
+You will very likely want different things at some point.
 Some degree of conflict is inevitable in every relationship, and embracing that fact is crucial for yours to thrive.

 “Without healthy expectations about the inevitability of disagreement, ugly arguments can unleash sickening anxiety about the relationship,” says Robin.
 All of that can lead to destructive ego-defense strategies, like blaming and shaming each other.

 The next time you find yourself in a heated argument with your partner, focus less on resolving the issue immediately, and more on cooling off.
 Robin recommends these useful strategies:

 - A reality check spiced with compassion for both of you: “We are both exhausted…and we both deserve time and space to discuss this constructively.”

 - Constructive ‘I’ statements: “I know you are telling me something important, and I want to listen attentively, which I can do when I am not so tired.”

 - Gentle humor!
 If there’s real love there, you and your partner share references that only you find.
 See if you can defuse anger with some of your secret laugh language.

 7. Consider couples counseling to learn healthy fighting

 If you’re having recurring fights, trouble getting through to each other, or you’re experiencing difficulty recovering in the wake of a particularly bad argument, you might want to consider seeing a therapist together.
 A couples counselor can help you understand where your partner is coming from, and create a space for you to air your concerns and reconnect.